 - Fellow will be required to follow Smithsonian Institution's health and safety guidelines

 This fellowship is best suited for a recent master’s degree recipient with some professional experience, but without an established career in the field of cultural management.
 An ideal candidate will already be working or desire to work in the cultural sector and have academic training in museum or cultural management and African American history and culture.
 If a candidate has no prior relevant professional experience, either through internships, fellowships, or employment, it may be too early to be considered competitive.
 If a candidate has more than two years’ of full-time work experience in museum or cultural management, it is likely they will have moved beyond the reach of the program.
 A competitive applicant will be prepared to enter the field as a mid-career employee upon completion of the fellowship.

-- At least one public outreach project, developed by the fellow and implemented at one of the CCP sites or the residency organization.
+- At least one public outreach project, developed by the fellow and implemented at one of the CCP sites, virtually, or the residency organization.

-- At least one publication-ready article based in independent research.
+- At least one publication-ready article based on independent research.